UKPLab/acl2017-non-factoid-qa/Candidate-Ranking/readme.md

    - __Embeddings:__ The most simple model, which learns the representation by averaging over all word embeddings
    - __BiLSTM:__ An LSTM model with 1-max pooling to learn the representation
-   - __APBiLSTM:__ A model that uses Attentive Pooling with LSTM as described by Dos Santos et al. (2016).
+   - __APBiLSTM:__ A model that uses Attentive Pooling with LSTM (Dos Santos et al., 2016).
+   - __LW-BiLSTM:__ Uses separate BiLSTMs to determine the importance of segments in the input (Rücklé & Gurevych, 2017)
    - __WordImportanceBiLSTM:__ A simple extension of BiLSTM that learns a weight for each input word.
 This allows it to ignore stopwords and put a higher emphasis on more important words.